temersonzetina/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
-The purpose of this analysis is to provide insights to executives of PyBer, a ride-sharing company, about the company's key results over the course of a 4-month span in 2019 by city type (urban, suburban, and rural).
+The purpose of this analysis is to provide insights to executives at PyBer, a ride-sharing company, about the company's key results over the course of a 4-month span in 2019 by city type (urban, suburban, and rural).
 Equipped with the information provided herein, executives will be able to observe trends and disparities that can inform strategic priorities moving forward.

 The steps involved in conducting this analysis are immediately below:

 1. Clean and merge the key data sources, which include (1) a file with ride-level data and (2) a file with information about each city's driver counts (NOTE: The ride-level file captured information from January through April 2019, hence the findings below derive from data from that period alone)
-* Gather aggregate indicators by city type (Total Rides, Total Drivers, and Total Fares)
+2. Gather aggregate indicators by city type (Total Rides, Total Drivers, and Total Fares)
-* Use these aggregate indicators to calculate Average Fare/Ride and Average Fare/Driver
+3. Use these aggregate indicators to calculate Average Fare/Ride and Average Fare/Driver
-* Visualize these data into a table
+4. Visualize these data into a table
-* Calculate and store fare totals by date and city type
+5. Calculate and store fare totals by date and city type
-* Visualize these totals in a line plot
+6. Visualize these totals in a line plot

 ## Results
 The figure below illustrates the differences in key results by city type.
 The sub-sections that follow describe these differences in context.